lsqy/taro-music-bot/README.md

-# taro-bot
+# taro-ui-bot

-> A GitHub App built with [Probot](https://github.com/probot/probot) that A bot app for Taro
+> A GitHub App built with [Probot](https://github.com/probot/probot) that A bot app for taro-ui

 ## Setup